 Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Every "best commuter town" list ranks towns the same way.
-This one is different — it organizes them by what you can actually afford, so you can skip straight to the towns that match your budget.
+This one is different.
+It organizes them by what you can actually afford, so you can skip straight to the towns that match your budget.

 Why Budget Matters More Than Rankings